Tunneled (P2P) Dashboards

 3. Configure the Diode CLI to run at startup

-#App Setup
+#Collab Setup

-Let’s assume you are already running the Diode App and have a Zone that you own and can configure.
+Let’s assume you are already running the Diode Collab and have a Zone that you own and can configure.
 Additionally, we will use the Brave Browser to load the tunneled dashboard - you’ll need to be on a desktop/laptop system and install Brave (see here for an FAQ on why we are using Brave).

 1. Make a Web3 Link Bookmark to your Client Address